DocErnstz/InternetBusiness/README.md

 * [What I learned](#what-i-learned)

 ## About this Project
-Web application where you can contact the owner by submiting a form
+Web application where you can witness several animations
 ## Goal for this Project
-The goal of this project was to learn about sass animations and setting up a js oop system
+The goal of this project was to learn more about sass animations and setting up a js oop system

 ## Installation
 ```